Nigerian air force passenger plane crash kills seven people

 The Beechcraft King Air 350i is a twin-propeller aircraft made by Textron Aviation, a unit of the U.S.-based Textron Inc conglomerate.
 The model was first released around 2009.

+The company said in a statement that it had been notified of the accident, which it said is being investigated by Nigeria’s Aircraft Investigation Bureau and the U.S. National Transportation Safety Board.

+“As a party to the investigation, the company is prohibited by NTSB regulation from divulging any information about the accident or investigation,” the company said.

-Reporting by Abraham Achirga, Camillus Eboh, Paul Carsten and Felix Onuah; Editing by Raissa Kasolowsky and Emelia Sithole-Matarise
+Reporting by Abraham Achirga, Camillus Eboh, Paul Carsten and Felix Onuah; Additional reporting by Hilary Russ in New York; Editing by Raissa Kasolowsky, Emelia Sithole-Matarise and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.